3 Tips to Be More Competitive in Short Term Rentals in 2019

 It’s like that awkward adolescent period when you’re going through puberty and you “don’t wanna grow up” but don’t want to be a kid either.

-Anyway, a lot of cities, neighborhoods, and homeowners associations (HOA, for short) don’t know how to handle Airbnbs popping up all over the place.
+Anyway, a lot of cities, neighborhoods, and homeowners associations (HOA, for short) don’t know how to handle short term rentals popping up all over the place.

 Some places have knee-jerk reactions and just rule to “shut it down”, others wait for a bit for one bad apple to spoil the bunch (then “shut it down”), some communities do absolutely nothing.